18 April 2025

 Quick Fix: Make sure your PSU can handle your hardware.
 If not, consider upgrading to a higher-wattage unit from a reputable brand.

-Your SSD or HDD might not seem like a big deal for gaming, but if they’re failing, games can load painfully slow—or not at all.- Tools to Use: Use CrystalDiskInfo or the built-in Windows utility to check your drive health.
+- Tools to Use: Use CrystalDiskInfo or the built-in Windows utility to check your drive health.

 - What to Look For: Look out for bad sectors, slow read/write speeds, or inconsistent performance.